 8-9 pm Bedtime routine [brush teeth, read books, tell stories, hugs, and cuddles.
 Stay inside the bedroom in order for your child to know its bedtime.]

-Now, the time slots may vary depending on the day (like when teething bedtime gets pushed to even later), but overall this is how our day flows.
-My aim is to have him in bed for the night by 9:30 pm latest.
+Now, the time slots may vary depending on the day (for example, when he is teething, bedtime gets pushed to even later), but overall this is how our day flows.
+My aim is to have him in bed for the night by 9 pm latest.
 And most days he falls off to sleep between 8:30 pm to 9 pm.
 This structure allows me some time for myself and for my husband.

 - Set limits & house rules